David-Tam/ML-Bank-Churn/README.md

 # ML-Bank-Churn
-This is a machine learning project on kaggle that aims to predict if a bank customer is going to leave the bank or continue to be a costumer.
+This is a machine learning exerxise that aims to predict if a bank customer is going to leave the bank or continue to be a costumer.

 The description can be found in: